Kenny Walker (basketball)

 Kenneth Walker (born August 18, 1964) is an American former professional basketball player.
 He played primarily for the New York Knicks of the National Basketball Association (NBA).
 Nicknamed "Sky" Walker, he won the NBA Slam Dunk Contest in 1989.
 He is currently a radio host for WVLK in Lexington, Kentucky.

 Walker played college basketball for the Kentucky Wildcats.
 He was a first-team consensus All-American as a senior in 1986, and twice he was named the player of the year in the Southeastern Conference (SEC).
 He was selected by the Knicks in the first round of the 1986 NBA draft with the fifth overall pick.

+Early life

+Walker was born in Roberta, Georgia, where he attended Crawford County High School.
+He was named Mr. Basketball in his home state of Georgia in 1982.

 College career

-Walker was born in Roberta, Georgia.
-After being named Mr. Basketball in his home state of Georgia in 1982, Walker chose to play collegiately at the University of Kentucky.
-Walker had a very successful college career, being named to an All-SEC team four times and the All-American team twice.
+Walker chose to play collegiately at the University of Kentucky, where he was named to an All-SEC team four times and the All-American team twice.
 Walker's 1984 Kentucky team made it to the Final Four of the NCAA Tournament before losing to the Georgetown Hoyas.

 In 1986, Walker set a record by scoring 11 times on 11 field goal attempts in the NCAA tournament.